Creating Static Alerts

 From here, you’ll see a new screen where you can input your alert criteria.
 On the right of the screen, you’ll see a summary of the alert you are about to create (or are updating if the alert rule already exists).

-After this, we will set the Threshold field.
-Here we want to specify how many occurrences of the event should occur before an alert is sent.
+- Specify the threshold in Threshold to tell Moesif how many occurrences of the event should occur before an alert is sent.

 Creating an Alert Channel